-727.1 Description.
+- 727.1 Description.
 This section includes specifications for Thermal Integrity Profiling (TIP), which consists of measuring the temperature of the concrete resulting from heat of hydration to assess the quality of cast-in-place concrete.
-TIP testing will be performed by Department personnel or a Department designated representative.
-TIP testing may be performed on all shafts or a portion thereof as determined by the BCE.
 CSL testing will be performed on all shafts and acceptance of the shafts will be as indicated in Subsection 727.4.3.
-The Department reserves the right to use the results of the TIP testing to aid in the evaluation of a shaft.

-- 727.3 Equipment.
-Equipment used for TIP testing will be furnished by the Department or a Department designated firm.
-TIP testing will be performed using the Thermal Wire Cable system and the CSL access tubes. - 727.4.1 Preparation.
+The Department reserves the right to use the results of the TIP testing to aid in the evaluation of a shaft. - 727.3 Equipment.
+Provide all equipment required for TIP testing will be furnished by the Department or a Department designated firm.
+Perform TIP testing using the Thermal Wire Cable system and the CSL access tubes. - 727.4.1 Preparation.
 In addition to the access tubes that are required around the inside of the circular reinforcement cage, install an access tube in the center of the shaft.
-Provide an access platform for the Department's personnel to safely and adequately perform TIP testing. - 727.4.2 Thermal Integrity Profiling.
-Department personnel or a Department designated representative will perform TIP testing before CSL testing.
-Thermal wires will be connected to a Thermal Access Port (data logger) within four hours of shaft concrete placement.
+Provide an access platform for the Department's personnel to safely and adequately inspect and observe TIP testing. - 727.4.2 Thermal Integrity Profiling.
+Connect thermal wires to a Thermal Access Port (data logger) within four hours of shaft concrete placement.
 Data will be collected by the data logger every 30 minutes for the duration of at least 48 hours.
 The Department reserves the right to increase or decrease the data collection duration based on field conditions, anticipated thermal developments, and/or TIP results.

-Furnish information regarding the shaft, tube lengths and depths, construction dates and other pertinent shaft installation observations or details to the RCE or the Department's designated testing representative at the time of TIP testing.
+Furnish information regarding the shaft, tube lengths and depths, construction dates and other pertinent shaft installation observations or details to the RCE at the time of TIP testing.